Innovative Education in Downtown Orlando

 - Project Cost: $5.75M

-The 580 space, four-story garage will include license plate recognition technology, security cameras, real-time space counts by floor and electric charging stations.
+The 580 space, four-story garage includes license plate recognition technology, security cameras, real-time space counts by floor and electric charging stations.
 Additionally, the ground floor will house a university store operated by Barnes & Noble, campus services and storage space for campus supplies.

 - Architect: Walker Parking Consulting and C.T.
 Hsu + Associates Architects